Dahlandia Hotel Review: Isla Múcura, Colombia

 This post contains compensated links.

-Dahlandia is a small seaside hotel on the west end of Isla Mucura in the tropical San Bernardo Islands.
-It’s Colombian-run and is a popular resort with Colombians.
-It’s no Four Seasons by any stretch, but it’s a nice option if you are looking for seaside Caribbean accommodations.
+Dahlandia is a small beachfront hotel on Isla Múcura, part of the San Bernardo archipelago off Colombia’s Caribbean coast.
+During our stay, it felt like a very local Colombian getaway, with mostly Colombian travellers.
+It’s no Four Seasons Hotel by any stretch, but it’s a nice option if you are looking for affordable seaside Caribbean accommodations.

 We were among the only native-English speakers there.
-None of the staff at Dahlandia spoke a word of English, but we got by with the help of other guests who could translate.
+During our stay, we didn’t meet any staff who spoke English, but we got by with help from other guests who could translate.

-Your choice of accommodations at Dahlandia consist of three elevated huts on stilts and a few larger structures with small rooms built into them.
-The elevated rooms have a beautiful line of conch shells on the stairs as you climb up.
+One of the main reasons we were attracted to stay at Dahlandia was the Family Huts, which are elevated huts on stilts close to the ocean.
+The Family Huts rooms have a beautiful line of conch shells on the stairs as you climb up.

-None of the rooms at Dahlandia have air conditioning, which I thought wouldn’t matter in an open air, seaside hut, but when we closed the door to our family hut at night, it blocked the ocean breeze and it got uncomfortably hot inside most nights.
+Our family hut did not have air conditioning.
+I thought that wouldn’t matter in an open-air seaside hut, but once we closed the door at night, it blocked the ocean breeze and the room became uncomfortably hot.

 The single fan (shared over three beds) helped of course, but it had trouble keeping up on some of the hotter nights.
 The mattresses were made of thick foam, which trapped heat and didn’t help matters.

 Most of the rooms do not have private toilets and showers.
 There are shared bathrooms and showers near the dining area.
-The showers are cold-ish and the water is a trickle, but in truth they are way better than most of the bone-chilling, freezing cold and/or scalding hot showers we encountered elsewhere in Colombia.
+The showers are cold-ish and the water is a trickle, but in truth they are way better than most of the bone-chilling, freezing cold and/or scalding hot showers we encountered elsewhere in during our family vacation to Colombia.

 Daily Schedule at Dahlandia